stonerlab/Stoner-PythonCode/doc/readme.rst

 programs to do things like fitting functions to data, extract curve parameters and churn through large numbers of small text data files.

-For a general introduction, users are referred to the Users Guide pdf file that can be found in the *doc/UserGuide* directory in the github repository.
-There is also an API reference in the form of a compiled help file in the *doc* directory that is generated with Sphinx from the embedded docstrings in the source code.
+For a general introduction, users are referred to the Users Guide, which is part of the `online documentation
+<http://pythonhosted.org/Stoner/>` along with the API Reference guide.
+The `github repository
+<http://www.github.com/gb119/Stoner-PythonCode/> also contains some example scripts.

 Getting this Code
 ==================